gohugoio/hugo/content/getting-started/directory-structure.md

 : stores all the static content for your future website: images, CSS, JavaScript, etc. When Hugo builds your site, all assets inside your static directory are copied over as-is.
 A good example of using the `static` folder is for [verifying site ownership on Google Search Console][searchconsole], where you want Hugo to copy over a complete HTML file without modifying its content.

 {{% note %}}
 Hugo does not currently ship with an asset pipeline ([#3207](https://github.com/spf13/hugo/issues/3207)).
-You can solicit support from the community in the [Hugo forums](https://discuss.gohugo.io) or check out a few of the [Hugo starter kits](/tools/starter-kits/) for examples of how Hugo developers are managing these assets.
+You can solicit support from the community in the [Hugo forums](https://discuss.gohugo.io) or check out a few of the [Hugo starter kits](/tools/starter-kits/) for examples of how Hugo developers are managing static assets.
 {{% /note %}}